 How much does it cost to see a Suboxone doctor?
-It can be frustrating, going through the listings just to find which doctors actually prescribe Suboxone.
-You may be relieved to finally find one who can see you and prescribe Suboxone if it is the right treatment for you.
+It can be frustrating, going through the listings just to find which doctors actually provide Suboxone treatment.
+You may be relieved to finally find one who can see you.
 The next question you may have is how much it costs to see the doctor and to get the medication.
 Here is where things can get a little confusing.

-Doctors often do not accept insurance for Suboxone treatment.
+Doctors often do not accept insurance for treatment.

 This does not mean that your insurance company does not cover treatment.
 You may have to file a claim yourself for reimbursement.
 There may be a variety of reasons that doctors do not accept insurance directly for Suboxone treatment.
 Doctors in the Fort Lauderdale area charge any where from $170 to over $400 for a visit.
 Some include the full month of treatment and some charge for every time you walk in the door, even if they schedule you for weekly or biweekly visits.
 Other doctors have more complex payment schedules based on how often you come in.

 The medication itself is usually paid for by insurance.